linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 All of the above sets you up with Jenkins and resources for it to deploy and store artifacts to.
 But how you go about setting up a Jenkins pipeline and deploying a project with it varies widely from project to project.

-This section aims to give you a thorough example.
-Though your setup may not be the same, you should be able to learn from and build off of this to fit your needs.
+This section aims to give you a thorough example, with a basic functioning application using Node.js and Docker.
+Though your setup may not be the same, the example covers a wide ground to help you more readily learn and build from it.

 ### Setting Up a Project